12. API Reference

 Pkg.instantiateFunction

-Pkg.instantiate(; verbose = false, workspace=false, io::IO=stderr)
+Pkg.instantiate(; verbose = false, workspace=false, io::IO=stderr, julia_version_strict=false)

 If a Manifest.toml file exists in the active project, download all the packages declared in that manifest.
 Otherwise, resolve a set of feasible packages from the Project.toml files and install them. verbose = true prints the build output to stdout/stderr instead of redirecting to the build.log file. workspace=true will also instantiate all projects in the workspace.
-If no Project.toml exist in the current active project, create one with all the dependencies in the manifest and instantiate the resulting project.
+If no Project.toml exist in the current active project, create one with all the dependencies in the manifest and instantiate the resulting project. julia_version_strict=true will turn manifest version check failures into errors instead of logging warnings.

 After packages have been installed the project will be precompiled.
 See more at Environment Precompilation.